Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Convolutional/README.md

 Moreover, convolution provides a means for working with inputs of variable size.

 We should only compare convolutional models to other convolutional models in benchmarks of statistical learning performance.
-Models that do not use convolution would be able to learn even if we permuted all the pixels in the image.
+Models that do not use convolution would be able to learn even if we permuted all the pixels in the image.[^deeplearning]

 ## Convolution
 Given $x(t)$, the convolution operation is